salesforcecli/plugin-packaging/messages/bundle_list.md

 # summary

-List all bundles in the Dev Hub org.
+List all package bundles in the Dev Hub org.

-# description

-You can view the namespace, IDs, and other details for each bundle.

 # examples

-- List all bundles in the specified Dev Hub org:

-  <%= config.bin %> <%= command.id %> --target-dev-hub devhub@example.com

-- List all bundles details in the specified Dev Hub org, and show extended details about each bundle:
+List all package bundles in the specified Dev Hub org; uses the Dev Hub org with the username devhub@example.com:

-  <%= config.bin %> <%= command.id %> --target-dev-hub devhub@example.com --verbose
+sf package bundle list --target-dev-hub <dev_hub_alias>

 # namespace